If you loved Mishima: A Life in Four Chapters, try Throne of Blood

 What they share

-Theyboth carry the foreign gem mood tag, and they sit in Drama territory.
+Theyboth carry the cerebral, foreign gem mood tags, and they sit in Drama territory.
 If that's the register that drew you to Mishima: A Life in Four Chapters, the second film will land in a comparable space — through a different lens.

 What Throne of Blood is